zachj1582/react-i-ii-review/react-fundamentals.md

 export default Mentor;
 ```

-7. Explain how data is passed from a parent component to a child.
+8. Explain how data is passed from a parent component to a child component.

 ### Apply

 Try these on your own, but work together if you start to get stuck.

-8. Use create-react-app to create a new React application called "student-directory"
+9. Use `create-react-app` to create a new React application called `student-directory`

-9. Use the code from Student above to create a new component called User with a list of friends.
+10. Use the code from `Student` above to create a new component called `User` with a list of friends.
 Hard code the list of friends, do not use state or props.

 ### Analyze, Evaluate, Create

 Discuss these questions as a group

-10. What are the benefits and drawbacks of using a tool like create-react-app?
+11. What are the benefits and drawbacks of using a tool like create-react-app?

-11. Compare and contrast JSX with other templating options, such as those used in Angular or Vue
+12. Compare and contrast JSX with other templating options, such as those used in Angular or Vue

-12. Compare and contrast one-way data flow with two-way data binding.
+13. Compare and contrast one-way data flow with two-way data binding.